-- (1) A certified individual must renew their certification every five years by submitting the following documentation to the director no later than 30 days prior to the end of their certification period: - (a) Current certification by the Commission on Rehabilitation Counselor Certification (CRCC) or the Commission for Case Managers Certification (CCMC) or the Certification of Disability Management Specialists Commission (CDMSC); or - (b) Verification of a minimum of 60 hours of continuing education units pursuant tounder this rule within the five years prior to renewal. - (A) At least seven and one halfeight hours must be for training in ethical practices in rehabilitation counseling.
+- (1) A certified individual must renew their certification every five years by submitting the following documentation to the director no later than 30 days prior to the end of their certification period: - (a) Current certification by the Commission on Rehabilitation Counselor Certification (CRCC) or the Commission for Case Managers Certification (CCMC) or the Certification of

-(B) At least six hours of training must be on the Oregon vocational assistance and reemployment assistance rules.
-Individuals already certified on the effective date of these rules will have no less than one year to complete this requirement.
+Disability Management Specialists Commission (CDMSC) and six hours of training on the Oregon vocational assistance and reemployment assistance rules; or

-- (2) The department will accept continuing education units for training approved by the CRCC, CCMC or the CDMSC; courses in or related to psychology, sociology, counseling, and vocational rehabilitation, if given by an accredited institution of higher learning; training presented by the department pertaining to OAR 436-120, 436-105, and 436-110; and any continuing education program certified by the department for vocational rehabilitation providers.
+- (b) Verification of a minimum of 60 hours of continuing education units under this rule within the five years prior to renewal. - (A) At least eight hours must be for training in ethical practices in rehabilitation counseling. - (B) At least six hours of training must be on the Oregon vocational assistance and reemployment assistance rules.
+Individuals already certified on the effective date of these rules will have no less than one year to complete this requirement. - (2) The department will accept continuing education units for training approved by the CRCC, CCMC or the CDMSC; courses in or related to psychology, sociology, counseling, and vocational rehabilitation, if given by an accredited institution of higher learning; training presented by the department pertaining to OAR 436-120, 436-105, and 436-110; and any continuing education program certified by the department for vocational rehabilitation providers.
 Sixty minutes of continuing education will count as one unit, except as noted in section (3) of this rule. - (3) In the case of college course work, the department will grant credit only for grades of C or above and will multiply the number of credit hours by six to establish the number of continuing education units. - (4) Failure to meet the requirements of this section will cause an individual's certification to expire.
 Such an individual may reapply for certification upon completion of the required 60 hours of continuing education.